 Central Texas has been experiencing drought conditions for several years and there is a possibility of continuation.
 The changing weather conditions that have seen record low and high temps, unusual flooding, and drought.
-If these extreme conditions continue, we must learn to deal with them.
+If these extreme conditions continue, we must learn to deal with the effect of drought on trees.
 Caring for our trees is an important part of coping with unpredictable weather patterns.

 What is Drought?